chaowen123/cse15L-lab-report-FA23/lab-report-4.md

  I typ `ls` to make sure that I am in the correct working directory
   ![image](cse15l_week1_report/gitclone.png)
   ![image](cse15l_week1_report/gitclonesucc.png)
+  Effect: This changed the working directory to cse15L-lab-7 and  cloned the specified repository into the current directory.

 ---
 * Run the tests, demonstrating that they fail
   I type `bash test.sh` to run the test
   ![image](cse15l_week1_report/bashtest.png)

+  Effect: Executed the test script to run tests, which initially failed.

 ---
 * Edit the code file to fix the failing test